Sunday, October 18, 2015

 Zip -- 2 out of 3 mugs

-The bite from the wintergreen, very deep licorice and herbs are excellent, if you like that type of bite.
-I prefer a better balance with a little more sweetness and vanilla.
-It is definitely above average yet for my taste, I scored it a little lower.
+The bite from the wintergreen, a deep licorice, and herbs is excellent if you enjoy that type of bite.
+I prefer a better balance with a touch more sweetness and vanilla.
+It is undoubtedly above average, yet I slightly lowered my score for my personal taste.

 Post Consumption Impression – 2.5 out of 3 mugs